AlexIoannides/kubernetes-mlops/README.md

 kubectl config use-context minikube
 ```

-Where the list of available context can be found using,
+Where the list of available contexts can be found using,

 ```bash
 kubectl config get-contexts